Michael Schumacher: 2005–2006: Regulation changes and first retirement

-2007–2009: New roles at Ferrari, motorcycle racing and injury
+2007–2009: New roles at Ferrari, motorcycle racing, and injury

-Schumacher at Finali Mondiali celebrations in the Ferrari F2007.
+Schumacher in the Ferrari F2007 at Fiorano.
 It is the last Ferrari to have won the Driver's Championship since Schumacher.

 During the season, Schumacher acted as Ferrari's adviser and Jean Todt's super assistant.
-Schumacher also helped Ferrari with their development programme at the Jerez circuit.
+Schumacher also helped Ferrari with their development programme at the Jerez Circuit.
 He focused on testing electronics and tyres for the season.
 During 2008, Schumacher also competed in motorcycle racing in the IDM Superbike series.
 At a Superbike cup race at the Pannónia-Ring, Schumacher finished third out of twenty-seven—behind professional motorcycle racers Martin Bauer and Andreas Meklau—riding a Honda CBR1000RR.

 At the on 25 July 2009, Ferrari's Felipe Massa was seriously injured after being struck by a suspension spring during qualifying.
 Ferrari announced that they planned to draft in Schumacher for the and subsequent Grands Prix until Massa was able to race again.
 Schumacher tested a modified Ferrari F2007 to prepare himself as he had been unable to test the Ferrari F60 due to testing restrictions.
 Ferrari appealed for special permission for Schumacher to test in a season spec car; Williams, Red Bull, and Toro Rosso were against this test.
 In the end, Schumacher was forced to call off his return due to the severity of the neck injury he had received in a motorcycle accident earlier in the year.
 Instead, Massa's place was first filled by Luca Badoer and later on by Fisichella.
 Schumacher described this aborted return to Formula One as his "toughest moment".